tus/tusd/docs/_advanced_topics/usage-package.md

 ---
-title: Usage as a package
+title: Embedding in Go programs
 layout: default
+nav_order: 4
 ---

 # Using the tusd package programmatically